Introduction

 Words in the Sand

 Set a timer for 10 minutes.
 Then, close your eyes.
-Imagine a vast desert with lot of sand.
+Imagine a vast desert with lots of sand.
 You can see the dunes expanding all across the horizon.
 Calm your mind, and try to become aware of your thoughts.
-What are you thinking the most about today?
+What are you thinking about the most today?
 Are your thoughts neutral?
 Are they negative?
 Without judgment just notice what your mind is thinking about.
 Then, try to imagine your thoughts written across the sand.
 Imagine how the wind is blowing off the words and as that happens you let the thoughts go.
 Thought by thought, you can notice how your mind becomes calmer and more clear.
 You witness that your thoughts are just products of the mind that don't necessarily have to have a power over you.

-Example: You might be thinking about how you haven't improved your diet although you wanted to for a long time.
 Since this thought may hold a worrying or self-judging quality more than it stimulates change, you might benefit from "erasing" it with the wind.
-So, imagine how the word "Diet" is written in the sand and as you exhale you can see the wind blowing the letters.
+So, imagine how the last sentence above (“I’m noticing I’m having just another judgment about myself.
+This judgment is not a fact”) is written in the sand, and as you exhale you can see the wind blowing the letters.
 Then you notice that the sand is smooth again.
-Continue being aware of the next thought that is going to come to your mind.

 Scroll Up